-The IPO Process – and Why Companies Are Bypassing It In 2021
+The IPO Process – and Why Companies Are Increasingly Bypassing It

 A few decades ago, the initial public offering, or IPO process, was seen as the end goal for startups and high-growth private companies.

 Before a company “goes public,” it is private, which means that it has a small number of shareholders and that its shares cannot be bought or sold on public stock exchanges such as the NASDAQ or NYSE (see more on private company valuation).